commercelayer/commercelayer-docs-api/resources/shipping_categories/create_shipping_category.md

 ---
-description: How to create A shipping category via API
+description: How to create a shipping category via API
 ---

-# Create A shipping category
+# Create a shipping category

 To create a new shipping category, send a `POST` request to the `/api/shipping_categories` endpoint, passing the resource arguments in the request body.